University Graduate Council Bylaws

 Section 1: Membership

 Each College at MSU is represented by one council member, except the Colleges of Letters and Science, Arts & Architecture, and Education & Health and Human Development who have two representatives each to better represent the dual disciplines in these colleges.
 Members must be tenured or tenure-track faculty.
-One full-time graduate student, who is in good standing, represents the Graduate Student body.
-Ex Officio members include the Dean of the Graduate School and the Vice-Chair of the MSU Faculty Senate.
 Each member has one vote.
+In addition to the college representation, there is one full-time graduate student, who is in good standing that represents the Graduate Student body.
+Ex Officio non-voting members include the Dean of the Graduate School the Vice-Chair of the MSU Faculty Senate and the graduate student representative.

 Section 2: Selection and Terms